chrisvizes/chrisvizes.github.io/_posts/2025-02-24-refactoring.md

 ### CTE Grouping

-There is an order that would be _good practice?_ to do our CTEs in.
+At this point it will be useful to order our CTEs to make the script readable from top to bottom.

-**Import CTEs** Anything using the source references, but just that part, e.g.
+**Import CTEs**
-:
+: Anything using the source references, but just that part, e.g:

 ```sql
 payments as (